 The Mountain Between Us - Hany Abu-Assad - Director

 Film Director Salary

-The film director's salary varies according to the Directors Guild of America, such as the standards upon the director's talent and success at the box office.
+According to the Directors Guild of America, the film director's salary varies, such as the standards upon the director's talent and success at the box office.
 Directors shooting a high-budget movie at $11 million or more earn minimally $19,143.
 Working a week on a short film or documentary, directors earn $13,672.